 When calculating conversions, advertising platforms have no incentive to consider any other platform’s influence.
 Why would they put a ton of work into building out technology that could ultimately make them look bad?

-Let’s use sales associates at large brick-and-mortar stores as an analogy for this.
+Think about sales associates at brick-and-mortar stores as an analogy for this.

-If you spend a good amount of time making a product selection at the store, you’re probably offered assistance by at least two sales associates.
+If you spend a good amount of time making a product selection at a large store, you’re probably offered assistance by at least two sales associates.
 After they help you, they tell you their name so you will give them credit when you check out.

 Similarly, all advertising platforms want to count as many conversions as possible and don’t want to offer credit to any other advertising platform.
 This is because they want to make their CPA (cost per acquisition) for every advertiser look good.
 More conversions mean lower CPAs, which incentivizes advertisers to keep spending money on their platforms.